-These are our typical recommendations on which thicknesses to choose when ordering.
-The thicknesses we offer are actually just standard steel gauges.
-13, 12, and 11. .090”, .105”, and .120”.
+If you were wondering which knife works best for your setup, you will find our typical recommendations here.
+The thicknesses we offer are standard steel gauges (13, 12, and 11) .090”, .105”, and .120”.
 The smaller the number, the thicker the stock.

 Most older factory supplied guards use 14 gauge and even less in some cases.
 Until recently, this was typical.
 Now with newer saw designs coming out that are equipped with riving knives, more and more are shipping with .090 inch thick factory knives.
-These are the thicknesses we start out with.
-There is a tolerance and generally our material is a bit under our posted thicknesses.
-Within .003”.
+Generally, our material is a bit under our posted thicknesses, but within .003”.
 This is due to manufacturing the brushed finish on the splitters and riving knives.

 We use brushed finish 304 and 316 stainless steel for all splitters and riving knives.

-It has been our experience that getting a splitter very close to the blade thickness is bad.
-It can often result in sticking, pinching or otherwise binding on nearly every cut.
-This is also not safe.
-It will cause you to want to apply more pressure to feed and that is undesirable.
+It has been our experience that getting a splitter very close to the blade thickness is not the optimal choice.
+It can often result in sticking, pinching or otherwise binding during operation (sometimes on nearly every cut).
+This is a safety hazard — it will cause you to want to apply more pressure to feed wood to the blade.

-You need to check your blades with a caliper or micrometer before ordering.
-You can also make a stop cut in a piece of material and measure the resulting slot cut by the blade.
-This is probably more accurate than using a caliper on the blade teeth.
+Please check your blades with a caliper or micrometer before ordering.
+You can also make a stop cut in a piece of material and measure the resulting slot cut by the blade (preferred — may prove more accurate in many cases).
 In the past few years, some blade manufacturers are pushing the limits with ultra thin kerf blades.
 We feel that these are too thin to use safely.
-The best option is not to buy blades that thin.
-For more table saws 3HP or higher, thin kerf blades tend to be a bit wobbly.
+The best option is not to buy blades thinner than .090″.
+For table saws 3HP or higher, thin kerf blades tend to be a bit wobbly.
 We used to sell mainly thin kerf splitters and knives, but as of late, full kerf (1/8”) are becoming the norm again, and with good reason.
 Choose your blades wisely.
 If the blade is too thin to use the factory safety equipment, then how wise of a purchase can it really be?

-We can make special order ultra thin splitters and riving knives, but for each different model we sell, there may be issues that will arise when using thinner stock.
-Just email if you need something thinner, for example 8” diameter blades, and we will let you know what differences you might see or if it is even possible on your saw.
-We can also custom make riving knives and splitters for use with 8” blades so they will sit closer to the blade helping to prevent a kickback.
+We have the ability to make custom fabricated ultra thin splitters and riving knives, but for each different model we sell, there may be issues that will arise when using thinner stock.
+Email us if you require something thinner (Ex.
+8” diameter blades).
+We will let you know what differences you may see or if it is possible on your saw.
+We can also custom fabricate riving knives and splitters for use with 8” blades that will sit closer to the blade to help prevent kickbacks.

 Some customers use multiple different thickness blades that have a wide range of kerf thicknesses.
 I must recommend you purchase a splitter or riving knife that corresponds with the kerf thickness of your blade.
 We can make many different thickness splitters and knives.
-If you have a custom need feel free to call or email.
-If you purchase a delta ARK package and need different thickness knives, or have an old unnamed saw that we have to custom make a splitter or riving knife for, and you use a multitude of blades on that saw, we will give you a discount for purchasing multiple knives or splitters depending on the length and width size they are.
-For a Delta ARK knife, additional knives are $30 as an example.
+If you have a custom request, feel free to call or email.

 Some customers are comfortable using full kerf blades with thin kerf riving knives and splitters.
 I do not recommend this.
 I have had numerous customers contact me and say that there is burning on the wood they cut.
 This is caused by the new blade they bought that happened to be a full kerf blade and they had a thin kerf splitter or knife installed.
 This is dangerous to not pay close attention to so please understand the kerf thickness of your blade.